-Packing a lunch and snacks for a family roadtrip or picnic
+Packing a lunch & snacks for a family road trip or picnic?

-Another fun roll up is a take on the ol’ pb & j, but instead of jelly, you use fruit.
-You could also swap out the peanut butter for almond butter, any other nut butter or sunbutter.
-Try these combinations – strawberries, almond butter and cream cheese OR apple, peanut butter and a slice of sharp cheddar.
-If you want to stick to the usual meat, lettuce and cheese wrap, you could slice it into pinwheels.
+- If you want to stick to the usual meat, lettuce, and cheese wrap, you could slice it into pinwheels.
 That way if you make a variety of wraps everyone can get a little of each, plus it just makes it more fun.

 Creamy Broccoli Cranberry Salad

 - 8 oz. fresh broccoli

 - 1/2 cup low-fat vanilla yogurt

 - 3 Tbsp. + 1 tsp. low-fat mayo

 - 1 Tbsp. + 2 tsp. skim milk